Glasson railway station

 Glasson railway station was a railway station in Glasson, Cumbria, England.
 It was the last station before the terminus on the Port Carlisle Railway branch, serving the small village of that name.
 Nothing now remains of the station.

 History

-A port was built in 1819 at Port Carlisle and in 1821, the eleven and a half mile long Carlisle Navigation Canal was built to take goods to Carlisle.
-The canal was closed in 1853 and the canal basin at Carlisle and parts of the canal were filled in by the Port Carlisle Railway Company who constructed a railway that started passenger services in 1854, discontinuing them two years later when the Carlisle & Silloth Bay Railway & Dock Company's (C&SBRDC) new railway to Silloth opened, utilising the Port Carlisle Branch as far as Drumburgh.
-A brief resurgence of business at Port Carisle had taken place upon the opening of the railway, taken away however by the new port at Silloth and the transfer of the steamer service to Liverpool.
+A port was built in 1819 at Port Carlisle and in 1821, the eleven-and-a-half-mile-long Carlisle Navigation Canal was built to take goods to Carlisle.
+The canal was closed in 1853, and the canal basin at Carlisle and parts of the canal were filled in by the Port Carlisle Railway Company which constructed a railway that started passenger services in 1854.
+However, the Port Carlisle Railway Company discontinued them two years later when the Carlisle & Silloth Bay Railway & Dock Company's (C&SBRDC) new railway to Silloth opened, utilising the Port Carlisle Branch as far as Drumburgh.
+A brief resurgence of business at Port Carlisle had taken place upon the opening of the railway, taken away however by the new port at Silloth and the transfer of the steamer service to Liverpool.